UCF Smart & Safe Transportation Lab (SST Lab)

 Safety Investigation of Traffic Crashes Incorporating Spatial Correlation Effects

-(graduated Summer 2018), Assistant Professor, King Saud University, KSA
+(Summer 2018).
+Assistant Professor, King Saud University, KSA.

 24. Moatz Saad